marco-bellini/fastapi_mcp_sse/README.md

 - Creating an SSE transport
 - Setting up an SSE handler
-- Adding MCP routes to the Starlette application
+- Adding MCP routes to the FastAPI application

 ## Integration with [Continue](https://www.continue.dev/)